The professional’s job to be done

-- Improved outcomes: Used by over 1.3 million clinicians worldwide, UpToDate is the only clinical decision support resource associated with improved outcomes—while also reducing costs.
-One recent study confirmed that the information UpToDate offered led to a change in investigation diagnosis, or management 37% of the time.
+- Improved outcomes: Used by over 1.3 million clinicians worldwide, UpToDate is the industry-leading clinical decision support resource associated with improved outcomes-while also reducing costs.
+One study confirmed that the information UpToDate offered led to a change in investigation diagnosis, or management 37% of the time.

 - Saving costs: LegalVIEW® BillAnalyzer applies machine learning to help corporate legal departments and insurance claims organizations automate and manage incoming legal invoices—offering the company’s customers an average cost savings of 6 to 9 percent in legal fees, sometimes to 11 to 12 percent.

 - Improving productivity: CCHiQ helps professionals in the tax and accounting industry achieve aggressive growth goals by using predictive intelligence to identify external trigger events and match these events with their client profiles and even automate a proposed client letter.